The Goddess of 1967: Plot

-The story opens in Tokyo where JM (Rikiya Kurokawa), a rich, young IT worker and sometime computer hacker, is attempting to purchase a 1967 model Citroën DS, or Goddess, as it is known to French car aficionados.
-JM lives in a pristine but unfriendly hi-tech apartment.
-The smog filled city is blue-grey and bleak.
-He rarely speaks to his live-in girlfriend and is preoccupied with other possessions—his latest snorkeling gear as well as the pet snakes and other exotic reptiles he keeps in the flat.
-After tracing, on the Internet, a perfectly restored Citroën owned by a couple in Australia, JM abandons his job and flies out to purchase the rare car, which he thinks can fill the emptiness in his life.
+JM (Rikiya Kurokawa), a rich IT worker and computer hacker, lives in a clinical Tokyo apartment and rarely speaks to his live-in girlfriend.
+After tracing a perfectly restored 1967 model Citroën DS (or 'Goddess') in Australia, JM abandons his job and flies out to purchase the car, which he believes can fill the emptiness in his life.

-No one meets JM at the airport but he eventually finds the home where the car is located and meets BG (Rose Byrne), a blind and emotionally unstable young woman.
-BG, who is minding a young child, explains that the couple did not actually own the Citroën and that the husband shot his wife and then killed himself after a violent argument over money.
-She shows him the car and tells him, after he has test driven it, that she can take him to its real owner, who is somewhere in the Outback, a five-day drive away.
-Intoxicated by the vehicle, JM agrees.
-BG abandons the child at a service station, instructing her not to trust anyone, after calling the police to pick the girl up.
+In Australia, JM finds the home where the car is located and meets BG (Rose Byrne), a blind and emotionally unstable young woman.
+She lets him test drive the car and tells him that she can take him to its real owner, a five-day drive away in the outback to which JM agrees.
+BG a child at a service station, instructing her not to trust anyone, after calling the police to pick the girl up.

-As BG and JM journey into the spectacular but harsh landscape, the viewer is taken on a series of complex and often confusing flashbacks which attempt to illustrate the dark tragedies that have shaped their respective lives.
-JM became fabulously wealthy after a friend gave him the computer password to a major bank.
-The friend, who claims the reason he is not using the password himself is that he is getting married, is run over and killed by a passing truck.
-JM's infatuation with the car is apparently an attempt to fill the emotional gap created by his friend's death and the barren life he leads in Tokyo, which, he tells BG, is alien and "just like Mars".
+As the pair journey into the outback, flashbacks reveal their stories.
+JM became wealthy after a friend gave him the computer password to a major bank.
+The friend was then killed in a road accident and JM's infatuation with the car is an attempt to fill the emotional void created by his friend's death and the barren life he leads in Tokyo.